James Rodríguez: Monaco

 On 25 May 2013, it was announced that James had joined AS Monaco for a transfer fee of €45 million, the second most expensive transfer in Portuguese football behind former teammate Hulk.
 James subsequently signed a five-year contract that was set to keep him at the club until 2018.
-This transfer made him not only one of the most expensive transfers in the club's history, but in Ligue 1 history as well, along as the one of the highest in world football.
+This transfer made him not only one of the most expensive transfers in the club's history, but in Ligue 1 history as well, along as one of the highest in world football.
 James made his Monaco debut against Bordeaux, a game Monaco went on to win 2–0.
 He then missed Monaco's second league match to avoid a possible injury.
 On 5 October against Saint-Étienne, James gave a man of the match performance by assisting both goals in a 2–1 victory.

 He finally scored his first goal for the club with a free-kick in a 2–0 win over Rennes.
 James scored another goal in the next match in the fourth minute against Nice, a game Monaco won 3–0.
 James began the 2014 calendar year by making his Coupe de France debut in a match against Vannes, where he both assisted and scored a goal in a 3–2 victory.
 James' first double at Monaco came in the match against Bastia, a 2–0 Monaco victory.

 In the French media, James was referred to as "perhaps" the best footballer in Ligue 1 due to his impressive debut season with Monaco, although he stated that he still required more time in the league to fully adapt.
 Following the international break, James scored his first penalty for Monaco against Sochaux in a 2–1 win.
 James ended his debut season without a trophy, though nonetheless helped Monaco secure a spot in the following season's UEFA Champions League.
 On an individual level, he earned a spot in the star Ligue 1 XI, and led Ligue 1 in assists for the season.